GUAN-XINGQUAN/AutoSDAPlatform/README.md

 # AutoSDA Platform

 ### Recent updates about AutoSDA:
+June 18, 2021: AutoSDA now has been updated to include the modal response spectrum analysis (MRSA) based design method.

 May 1, 2021: AutoSDA now has been updated to generate the design using non-RBS connection or without using doubler plate.
-If you are interested in this most recent beta version, please email me.

 -----------------------------